theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 </figcaption>

 In addition, macOS allows [overcommit](https://en.wikipedia.org/wiki/Memory_overcommitment), so you can allocate a memory map larger than the actual RAM size.
-This makes it possible to fill all those gaps with memory mapping.
+This makes it possible to fill all those gaps with memory mappings.
 The backing memory is lazily allocated when a read/write access is attempted to the address.
 In our case, munmap is called without memory access, so memory does not run out.

 ### 3. Manipulating dyld private memory and calling arbitrary functions